sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sil-abyssinica-fonts</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : SIL Abyssinica fonts
+Short desc    : SIL Abyssinica fonts
 URL          : https://software.sil.org/AbyssinicaSIL/
-Лицензия     : OFL
+License      : OFL
-Описание     : SIL Abyssinica is a Unicode typeface family containing glyphs for the
+Descript     : SIL Abyssinica is a Unicode typeface family containing glyphs for the
              : Ethiopic script.
              :
              : The Ethiopic script is used for writing many of the languages of Ethiopia and